 The performance of the CTD was good throughout the cruise, but the multisampler was no good in leg one, because there were some mis-firings and double-tripping of the water sampling bottles.
-So, the first we fixed the joint of sea cable, but this problem was not settled.
-Eventually this ploblem was caused by slippage between the stepping motor and the tripping mechanism.
-After leg one, we exchanged parts for the tripping mechanism and adjusted it in Naha.
-And then we exchanged Rosette Commander, too.
-Therefore this problem was settled.
+So, the rossete commander unit replaced by sub one, but this problem was not settled.
+Eventually this problem was caused by slippage between the stepping motor and the tripping mechanism.
+The CTD recast were carried out at the station of PN-8 and PN-7 for double tripping.
+At the station of PN-6, one of the Niskin bottles was broken, therefore, that repleced by another one.